-Powers testified about his concerns about the environmental impacts of the Facility.
+NC WARN witness Powers testified about his concerns about the environmental impacts of the Facility.
 He testified that natural gas-fired power generation has a substantially greater greenhouse gas (GHG) emission footprint than previously understood.
 He also opined that when methane leakage emissions associated with natural gas production and transport are included, the total GHG footprint of the combined cycle plant increases substantially.
 The total GHG footprint of DEC grid power increases at a much more modest rate when methane emissions are included, as natural gas combustion accounts for only 11 percent of DEC's 2015 power mix.
-He further testified that under any methane leakage scenario, the total GHG footprint from the NTE Facility will be substantially above the total GHG footprint of DEC grid power.
-In support of his assertions, witness Powers provided Attachment A to his testimony, which contained calculations and the assumptions underlying his assertions.
+(T. V. 2, p.
+93) He testified that under any methane leakage scenario, the total GHG footprint from the NTE Facility will be substantially above the total GHG footprint of DEC grid power.
+(T. V. 2, pp. 93-96) In support of his assertions, he provided Attachment A to his testimony, which contained the calculations and underlying assumptions.
 However, on cross-examination, witness Powers admitted that he did not use any specific characteristics of the Facility in preparing Attachment A and had not reviewed the air permit application filed with the State's Department of Environmental Quality.
+(T. V. 2, pp. 145-148)